 This again prevents your cortisol levels from going too high.

 - Eliminate or limit stressful cardio.
 This means no running, jogging, biking, etc. These all decrease your testosterone and increase stress hormones.
 Much better to go for a fast walk, outside – greatly reduces stress hormones and boosts testosterone.

-- Don’t kill yourself every workout, go to failure, pushing hard, etc. When you are “natural” and have “regular” genetics, you can’t push so much, so often… or else your testosterone drops because your body is under “stress”.
+- Don’t kill yourself every workout, go to failure, push hard, etc. When you are “natural” and have “regular” genetics, you can’t push so much, so often… or else your testosterone drops because your body is under “stress”.